MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 - Admin: Reverts the mailbox operations to log for administrators back to the default list of operations.

-- Delgate: Reverts the mailbox operations to log for delegate users back to the default list of operations.
+- Delegate: Reverts the mailbox operations to log for delegate users back to the default list of operations.

 - Owner: Reverts the mailbox operations to log for mailbox owners back to the default list of operations.